MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 Added EMPS panel field to the CAF 1 dialog.
 This field will be auto-filled with the information for all HH members on the case.
 Also added EMPS, SANC and TIME navigation buttons, removed the WB ELIG navigation and updated the password check handling on the back end.
 For Hennepin County and Ramsey County workers: a checkbox has been added "Sent MFIP financial orientation DVD to participant(s)."
 This check box will case note if a participant has been given a financial orientation DVD." *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2487.*

+**ES REFERRAL**
+Option to schedule or reschedule an ES appt, and added a field for vendor numbers in the dialog which will also appear in the case note.
+Also added handling for checking for users who have passworded out, and allows them to enter password and continue. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2504.*

 **EXPEDITED SCREENING**
 Script is now prepared for changes to shelter deduction standards effective 10/1/16 *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2464.*